-Total consolidated operating expenses, less reinsurance commissions received and the share of profit from reinsurance ceded, rose by 11.3 per cent to \leq 1,566.4 million in the 2020 financial year (2019: \leq 1,407.1 million).
-Expenses for the acquisition of insurance less reinsurance commission received and the share of profit from reinsurance ceded in the amount of \leq 18.5 million (2019: \leq 17.9 million) increased slightly more than the volume of premiums earned, by 3.0 per cent to \leq 934.9 million (2019:

-€907.4 million).
-Other operating expenses rose by 26.4 per cent to €631.5 million (2019: €499.7 million) due to higher personnel and IT costs in connection with the integration of the AXA companies in CEE in the amount of €39 million and one-off restructuring expenses of €99 million.
-This includes expenses amounting to around €62 million (2019: around €51 million) as part of the innovation and investment programme.
+Total consolidated operating expenses, less reinsurance commissions received and the share of profit from reinsurance ceded, rose by 3.8 per cent to €1,711.7 million in the 2022 financial year (2021: €1,648.5 million).
+Expenses for the acquisition of insurance less reinsurance commission received and the share of profit from reinsurance ceded in the amount of €27.3 million (2021: €23.6 million) increased by 13.1 per cent to €1,163.8 million (2021: €1,029.2 million) due to increased commission costs resulting from index adjustments and higher acquisition commissions.
+Other operating expenses even fell by 11.5 percent to €547.9 million (2021: €619.4 million) despite inflationary pressures.
+This includes expenses amounting to around €45 million (2021: around €60 million) as part of the innovation and investment programme.
+The decrease in operating expenses is therefore due in part to the successes from the cost programme.

-The cost ratio after reinsurance, i.e. the ratio of total operating expenses less the amounts received from reinsurance commission and share of profit from reinsurance ceded to the Group premiums earned, including savings portions from unit-linked and index-linked life insurance, increased to 29.4 per cent during the past year (2019: 27.2 per cent) as a result of the developments mentioned above.
-The cost ratio before reinsurance rose to 28.6 per cent (2019: 26.7 per cent).
+The cost ratio after reinsurance, i.e. the ratio of total operating expenses less the amounts received from reinsurance commission and share of profit from reinsurance ceded to the Group premiums earned, including savings portions from unit-linked and indexlinked life insurance, increased to 27.2 per cent during the past year (2021: 27.4 per cent) as a result of the developments mentioned above.